-The sizes derived from non-parametric method are also needed to be corrected for point spread function (PSF) broadening and therefore we use the following relation according: $R = \sqrt{(r_{1/2})^2-(r_{PSF})^2}$, where $r_{1/2}$ and $r_{PSF}$ are the derived non-parametric half-light and PSF size, respectively.
-This correction is only important for very small galaxies ($lesssim 1$ kpc).
-It is also worth noting that that all sizes derived in this paper are circularized, using $\sqrt{ab}$, in which $a$ is the semimajor axis and $b/a$ is the axis ratio.
+The sizes derived from the non-parametric method also need to be corrected for PSF broadening and therefore we use the relation according: $R = \sqrt{(r_{1/2})^2-(r_{PSF})^2}$, where $r_{1/2}$ and $r_{PSF}$ are the derived non-parametric half-light and PSF size, respectively.
+This correction is a crude approximation assuming Gaussian galaxy profiles; although its effect is negligible for the bulk of our sample, there could be potential systematics in the sizes of extreme galaxies with high concentrations (high \ser indices) and very small sizes ($\lesssim 1$ kpc).
+It is also worth noting that all sizes derived in this paper are circularized, using $\sqrt{ab}$, in which $a$ is the semi-major axis and $b/a$ is the axis ratio.
 This removes the effects of ellipticity \citep[e.g.,][]{trujillo2006a, franx2008, williams2009}. \\